Effective suppression of parametric instabilities with decoupled broadband lasers in plasma: PIC simulations of interactions between DBLs and plasmas

 \subsection{In homogeneous plasma}

-Following above discussions, we can now extend the coupling of two lasers to a large number of beamlets, such as the DBLs model introduced at the beginning.
-Here we take the amplitude of each laser beam $a_i$ to be a constant.
-In the following we compare two cases of DBLs each composed of $N=100$ beamlets under different energy.
-The frequency difference is fixed as $\delta\omega=0.12\%\omega_0$.
-The overall bandwidth of the DBL can be obtained according to $\Delta\omega_0=(N-1)\delta\omega\approx12\%\omega_0$.
-At the plasma density $n_e=0.08n_c$ and this bandwidth, Eq.
-(6) suggests that the amplitude for each beamlet must be less than $a_i=0.002$ in order to suppress the coupling between neighboring beamlets and overall development of SRS.
-We will consider two cases with the amplitude $a_i=0.004$ and $a_i=0.001$.
+Following above discussion, we will demonstrate explicitly the effects of DBLs on the suppression of SRS instabilities by use of some examples.
+The laser beams are given in the form of Eq.
+(1), where the amplitude of each laser beamlet $a_i$ is set to be a constant.
+Firstly, we compare two cases of light beams, one is a CBL and the other is DBL, each composed of $N=100$ beamlets.
+The amplitudes for the two cases are respectively $a_i=0.004$ and $a_i=0.001$ for i=1 to 100.
 The total light energy of the 100 beams is the same as the single beam with the amplitude $a_{sum}=0.04$ and $a_{sum}=0.01$, respectively.
-For $a_i=0.004$, the maximum growth rate $\Gamma_{max}=0.0016\omega_0$, and its character time is $t_c=1/\Gamma_{max}=625\tau$ with $\tau$ the laser oscillation period.
-The coupling between neighboring beamlets will lead to a high SRS level.
-On the other hand, when the laser amplitude is reduced to $a_i=0.001$, the neighboring laser beamlets will not be coupled any more.
+The frequency difference between neighboring beamlets is fixed as $\delta\omega=0.12\%\omega_0$.
+Then the overall bandwidth can be obtained according to $\Delta\omega_0=(N-1)\delta\omega\approx12\%\omega_0$ for both beams.
+We take the homogeneous plasma density $n_0=0.08n_c$.
+According to Eq.
+(7), the above plasma density and laser bandwidth suggest that the amplitude for each beamlet must be less than $a_i=0.0016$ in order to suppression the coupling between neighboring beamlets and overall development of SRS.
+Therefore, the case with $a_i=0.004$ corresponds to a CBL, where SRS cannot be suppressed, and the case with $a_i=0.001$ is a DBL, where SRS can be effectively suppressed.